gangerang/bushwalkers-topos/README.md

 - add - Sydney historic imagery photos - new layer for historic imagery points for sydney.
 A subset of the NSW dataset from Spatial Services served as a geopackage
 - add - Crown road sales - new layers for proposed crown road sales, both current and past
 - add - authenticated strava heatmap layers - based on authenticated data served via a proxy, providing a higher resolution to public version
-- add - 1912 trig progress map - historic map of trig survey progress as of 1912, via georeferenced map from NLA surved via geoserver
+- add - 1912 trig progress map - historic map of trig survey progress as of 1912, via georeferenced map from NLA served via geoserver
 - add - 100k topo maps - older topo maps from ga at 100k scale. tiffs stiched seamlessly and served via geoserver
 - add - 50k topo maps - older topo maps from ga at 50k scale. tiffs stiched seamlessly and served via geoserver
 - add - weather radar layer - from rain viewer, rain radar weather layer for most recent observations